Torgeir Dingsøyr - Endre M. Lidal

 Are the attributes relevant to what has been discovered?
 Does the system allow manual check of the attributes.
 Is it using metaknowlege?

 Some criterias for Data Mining techniques are listed.
-The criterias will be used both to describe and to evaluate the methods and tools in chapter gif and gif.
+The criterias will be used both to describe and to evaluate the methods and tools in chapter and .
 Some criterias are described further in [5].

 Are data missing, biased or not applicable?
 Is the system able to reason with noisy data, or must the data be cleaned?